nextflow-io/nextflow/docs/process.md

   An input is *nullable* if the arity is exactly `0..1`.
 Nullable inputs can accept "null" files from nullable `path` outputs.

+  You can also set `arity: true` to infer the arity from the file pattern: `1..*` if the pattern is a glob, `1` otherwise.

 `stageAs`
 : Specify how the file should be named in the task work directory: